tytydraco/yessleep/out/Broken_by_the_night.md

 The last thing left to face is my heart.

-They say each of us has our elements.
-For me these are water and stone.
-The two views I love most on earth — at my cottage, and future home — are both wrapped by rock walls and rippling waves.
-I learned this world from a hermit I used to watch, Crazy Ned.
+I’ve always been drawn to water and rocks.
+Some of my earliest memories are swimming and collecting stones.
+Today, the two places I love most on earth — my cottage, and the site of my forever home — are both wrapped in rock walls and rippling waves.
+I learned this world from a hermit.

-As a kid, I spent summers hanging out at Langley Pool, a neighborhood club set on woods beside the Potomac River.
-Each day, I’d see a reclusive old man with long grey hair enter the neighboring forest — stark naked — and walk a path only he knew to a tucked-away cove.
+As a kid, I spent summers at Langley Pool, a neighborhood club set on woods beside the Potomac River.
+Each day, I’d see a reclusive man with long grey hair enter the neighboring forest — stark naked — and walk a path only he knew to a tucked-away cove.
 For as long as anyone could remember, he’d [been building a half-mile-long dam](https://wtop.com/news/2011/11/naked-ned-hunts-for-the-infinite-along-the-potomac/) out of stones by hand in the rapids that, across decades, single-handedly redirected the course of one of America’s most famed waterways.
 To this day, his handiwork is visible on Google Earth, just west of the American-Legion Bridge.

-Legend had it Crazy Ned was stuck in his endless loop from a bad drug trip that broke him, like the strange [case of the frozen addict](https://www.dailymotion.com/video/x95edl8).
+Legend had it old Crazy Ned was stuck in his endless loop from a bad drug trip that broke him, like the strange [case of the frozen addict](https://www.dailymotion.com/video/x95edl8).
 Looking back, Ned’s appearance in the haze of my childhood now seems almost a Biblical omen… this Sisyphus cursed by a pill to push rocks against the current forever, a Hailey’s Comet sent to me as a warning from the stars.

 But I never saw the sign.

 And now the stars — even Karlvagn — have all gone out.

 In the ensuing darkness, there’s no place left to hide from my heart.
 It’s been sealed shut since May, burying memories that forever haunt me.
-Black car, bright eyes, black boots, two smiles, autumn leaves, two oaks, white dress, two hands, starry night, two AM, daybreak drive, two hearts, midnight melodies, two flights, Swiss chocolate, two views, dancing kisses, two lives, dreamy promises, to forever… our own little universe, the one we wanted, all the time in the world, alltid and for evig, our dreamland, island, homeland, foreland, playland, heartland, elskland, our everything, elsklingdom.
+Black car, bright eyes, black boots, two smiles, autumn leaves, two oaks, white dress, two hands, starry night, two AM, daybreak drive, two hearts, midnight melodies, two flights, Swiss chocolate, two views, dancing kisses, two lives, dreamy promises, to forever… our own little universe, the one we wanted, all the time in the world, always and for alltid, for evig, our dreamland, island, homeland, foreland, playland, heartland, elskland, our everything, elsklingdom.

 I was [the luckiest](https://youtu.be/ISMnfcnX6Ng).
 Those who saw, saw shining eyes.
 I had it all, in my hands, the best parts of life, in the making.
-But from dream to dreamlessness, dreamland to wasteland, my love at first sight was ripped from my fingers, piece by piece, stripped bare, taken by a thief in the night, night after night, endlessly, until it vanished… the ruins of insomnia.
+But from dream to dreamlessness, dreamland to wasteland, my love at first sight was ripped from my fingers, piece by piece, stripped bare, a thief in the night, night after night, endlessly, until it vanished… the ruins of insomnia.

-I spent 3rd grade in India.
-At school each day my eyes met a blond girl in shy passing glances.
+I spent 2nd and 3rd grade in India.
+At school each day my eyes met a stunning blond girl in shy passing glances.
 Two years above me, I had friends in her class.
 We wrote secret folded notes, she invited me to her birthday, played spin the bottle, and became each other’s first kiss.
 Those were the best days of childhood.

-But just as our story was beginning, my family had to leave the country, no warning.
+But just as our story was starting, my family had to leave the country, no warning.
 At the Delhi airport, before our flight, I called from a pay phone to tell her.
 No one was home.
 I never got to say goodbye.

-Her face in the 1990 embassy school yearbook followed me for years.
-Her piercing eyes and flaxen hair became my colors — the colors of her flag, Sweden.
+Her face in the embassy school yearbook followed me for years.
+Those piercing eyes and flaxen hair became my colors — the colors of her flag, Sweden.
 I drew blue and gold crosses everywhere.
-Her smile haunted me well into my teens, never giving up the ghost.
+Her smile haunted me long into my teens, never giving up the ghost.

 Then, out of nowhere, last year, on a flight from London, she came back to my life.
 All grown up, majestic, demure, mesmerizing, deep, true.
 Bright like a diamond.
+Platinum.
 A star made for me.

 I came back to life too.
-Every note was a melody.
+Every note became a melody.
 Every word a poem.
 Every kiss an attack.

-But as that story was starting, just like before, only magnified times a billion, the best thing to ever happen was followed by the worst.
+But just as that love story was starting, like a sun swallowed by a black hole, the best thing to ever happen to me was followed by the worst.

-Before the sleepless nights took my sirensong away again, this time for good, her final words… “I love you unconditionally.”
+Before the sleepless nights took my sirensong away again, this time for good, her final words were, “I love you unconditionally.”

 I’ll never forget.
 My first light.
 Last light.

-On another earth, one where I didn’t take the orange pill, we’re still in drømland, sammen, [liebesträum](https://youtu.be/FZ651tNXp0Y).
+On another earth, one where I didn’t take the orange pill, we’re still in drømland, alt, sammen, [liebesträum](https://youtu.be/FZ651tNXp0Y).

-But here in this parallel universe, the upside-down — all is gone.
-Even I’m a ghost now too.
+But here in this parallel universe, the upside-down — alt is gone.
+I am a ghost now too.

-There is a mysterious trait of sleeping pills called kindling, which makes it harder to withdraw from the same drug a second time.
-Love is that way.
+There is a mysterious trait of sleeping pills known as kindling, which makes it harder to withdraw from the same drug twice.

-I can’t go through withdrawal again.
+My heart knows.
+This second time obliterated me.

 Coming up on the anniversary of the first night that started all the sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sover, my world in motion, a new moon rising, criss-crossing shimmering sea-waves, embarking on what I thought was becoming — like a lightening strike — the brightest chapter of my life.
 I’d always heard, “From the brightest day, comes the darkest night.”